lopezdsr/sql-query/sql-query.md

 ## Limitations
 {: #limitations}

-- If a JSON, ORC, or Parquet object contains a nested or arrayed structure, using a wildcard (for example, `select * from cos://...`) returns an error such as "Invalid CSV data type used: `struct<nested JSON object>`."
+- If a JSON, ORC, or Parquet object contains a nested or arrayed structure, a query with CSV output using a wildcard (for example, `select * from cos://...`) returns an error such as "Invalid CSV data type used: `struct<nested JSON object>`."
 Use one of the following workarounds:
-  - For a nested structure, specify the fully nested column name instead of the wildcard, for example, `select address.city from cos://...`.
+  - For a nested structure, use the [`FLATTEN`](/docs/services/sql-query?topic=sql-query-sql-reference#tableTransformer) table transformation function.
+Alternatively, you can specify the fully nested column names instead of the wildcard, for example, `select address.city, address.street, ... from cos://...`.
-  - For an array, use the Spark SQL explode() function, for example, `select explode(address.city) from cos://...`.
+  - For an array, use the Spark SQL explode() function, for example, `select explode(contact_names) from cos://...`.

 - If you receive a corrupted result, verify that the source file is correct and that the correct input file format is specified using 'STORED AS' in the SQL statement.

 - If you receive an error message stating that some columns are not found in the input columns, but the columns do exist in the input file, check if the input file format being specified using 'STORED AS' in the SQL statement is the actual file format of your current file.

-- In order to further process CSV output with {{site.data.keyword.sqlquery_short}}, all values have to be contained within one line.
-The multi-line option is not supported and therefore must be manually changed.
+- In order to process CSV input with {{site.data.keyword.sqlquery_short}}, all rows have to be contained within one line.
+Multi-line values are not supported.

-To remove new lines from multi-line column values, use the SQL function `regexp_replace`.
-For example, a CSV object `data` has an attribute `multi_line` containing values spanning multiple lines.
+  When you use {{site.data.keyword.sqlquery_short}} to generate CSV results from other data formats like Parquet that support newlines within values and these CSV results should be queried again, then newlines must explicitly removed before writing the results.
+To do so, use the SQL function `regexp_replace`.
+For example, a Parquet object `data` has an attribute `multi_line` containing values spanning multiple lines.
 To select a subset of rows based on a `condition` and store it on Cloud {{site.data.keyword.cos_short}} for further processing, a skeleton SQL statement looks like the following:

-	`SELECT regexp_replace(multi_line, '[\\r\\n]', ' ') as multi_line FROM data STORED AS CSV WHERE condition`
+	`SELECT regexp_replace(multi_line, '[\\r\\n]', ' ') as multi_line FROM data STORED AS parquet WHERE condition`

-- Ensure that each SQL query updating the composite object uses the same column select list, meaning that names of columns and sequence of columns have to be identical.
-Otherwise, composed objects become unreadable due to incompatible headers stored in different parts of the object.
-- Ensure that for growing composite objects, all SQL statements that update the object and introduce new columns to a column selection list, add these columns to the end of the column list.
-If this is not the case, the structure of the object gets corrupted, causing unreadable objects, corrupted data, or unreliable results.
+- When you want to run a query over the combined results of multiple previous queries, ensure that these have compatible outputs.
+For example, you can run some setup queries writing to `cos://us-geo/my-bucket/tempstore`, where each query creates new objects inside that prefix with a distinct `jobid=` name.
+You can the run an aggregate query over all of the setup results using `cos://us-geo/my-bucket/tempstore` as input.
+To make this work properly, all setup queries must use the same names of columns and sequence in their `SELECT` clause, so the results have compatible schemas.
+If you later need to introduce new columns in additional setup queries, add these to the end of the column list.
+If this is not the case, the structure of the composite `tempstore` data set gets corrupted, causing unreadable objects, corrupted data, or unreliable results.